ChapelR/noble-avatar-js/docs/7-JavaScript-API.md

 ### Methods

+---

 #### `Noble.editor.start(target, id, passageName [, debug])`

 Starts up the editor and appends it to the target element.
 This is used for the macro, but it requires passage transition to work properly.
-If you need to call the editor as some other time, you can rebuild it using the other methods below.
+If you need to call the editor at some other time, you can rebuild it using the other methods below.

 Returns: `undefined`